 3. Bring a down payment

 A down payment is one of the best tools you have when it comes to getting an affordable auto loan.
-The more you pay upfront, the less you have to finance and the less you pay in the long run.
+The more you pay upfront, the less you have to finance and the less you pay in interest charges in the long run.

 Getting a Good Deal as a Bad Credit Borrower

 If you're a bad credit borrower, you can wait it out and improve your credit while you wait.
 But if you can't wait, working with the right lender is key.
 As a bad credit borrower, your options are a bit more limited, but far from gone.

 You can look for pre-approval from a direct lender, such as your bank or credit union.
 You can also try your hand at working through the captive lender of an automaker -- some, like Kia, Ford, and Hyundai are known for working for many types of borrowers.